Get to Know your Honey

 NPA: 16.3

-Non Peroxide Activity (NPA) is the key measure of how antibacterial Manuka is.
-All honeys have some antibacterial activity after harvest ( Peroxide activity) however it declines quickly over exposure to heat / time.
+Non-Peroxide Activity (NPA) is the key measure of Manuka honey’s antibacterial strength.
+While all honeys have peroxide-based activity, which is antibacterial, it declines quickly over heat and time.

 DHA: 714